hugomg/lullaby/README.md

 ###URLs

 URLs are complex values and its easy to fall into a trap if we try to build large URLs using string concatenation.
-Because of this, LIBNAME represents URLs with a special data type and all URL attributes expect to receive a value of this data type.
+Because of this, Lullaby represents URLs with a special data type and all URL attributes expect to receive a value of this data type.

 ```lua
 -- Full URLs consist of a